kteh123/Weasel/README.md

 The core Python modules used in Weasel are in requirements.txt so alternatively you may choose to run `pip install -r requirements.txt` and then any other Python packages of your choice can be installed separately in your machine or in your virtual environment.

-# Start the Graphical User Interface
+# Start Weasel Graphical User Interface
 Open a Terminal (MacOS and Linux) or a CMD (Windows), navigate to the downloaded Weasel folder

 `cd <Weasel_folder_path>`